Environmental Law Solicitors

 • Threats of violence

 An interview under caution is a very serious matter and it is crucial you seek legal advice from the outset.
-A solicitor will help you to decide whether you attend the interview, submit written representation or decline the invitation.
+A solicitor will help you to decide whether to attend the interview, submit written representation or decline the invitation.

 Anything said during an interview can influence the course of the investigation and potentially the outcome, so it is vital you receive advice, assistance and representation from specialist environmental law solicitors who can help to protect your interests.